stringparser/parth/readme.md

 - `opts` type `object` holding all extra information

 return
-- `opts.stems` array with the normalized path
+- `opts.argv` array with the normalized path

 After the function call, all properties are available at the object passed to `opts`.